software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/02-project-initialization.md

 ### `hello_starknet`

-This directory contains our only crate in this project - `hello_starknet`.
+This directory contains our only module in this project - `hello_starknet`.

 ### `cairo_project.toml` and `lib.cairo`